 Who Is Phat Monkey

-Musical Monkey LoversWelcome to the Phat Monkey homepage, United Kingdom based music producer and Dj.
-Here you will have access to my latest songs, mixes, photos and everything in between.
-Check out our ‘SITE EXTRA’ for even more monktastic stuff, trusted links, online store, tutorials and much more.
-If you would like to exchange links with this site send us an email.
-Hope to see you good people back here again soon, thanks for visiting and remember you are awesome....!!
+Boom Diggy Diggy BoomWelcome to the official Phat Monkey crib, United Kingdom based music producer and Dj.
+Here you will have access to my latest songs, Dj mixes, music, photos and everything awesomely hot in between.
+Check out the ‘Site Extra’ for even more monktastic stuff, gear reviews, video tutorials, trusted links and more. \0/ Coming soon web design for DJ and Music Artist by Dj and Music Artist \0/

 PREVIOUS WORKMusic ProductionsUnder the name ‘Ryan Anthony’ in 2013 he produced the song ‘Lost Inside My World’ ft.
 Danny Claire, the song received raving reviews and was signed to the legendary Alter Ego Records sub label Tranquil State.
-Under the same name a year later Ryan produced the ‘DnB’ track ‘Fly Away’ on Forte Records which added a more musical commercial taste to the genre.
+Under the same name Ryan later produced the ‘DnB’ track ‘Fly Away’ on Forte Records adding a more musically commercial song structure to the genre.
 In between all this Ryan produced music for several projects mainly ads for other companies.
 Now Ryan is working under the name Phat Monkey and you can check out what is in store by clicking HERE

 MUSIC 4 FILM